iip-ecosphere/platform/platform/connectors/connectors/README.md

-# Connectors Component in the Transport Layer of the IIP-Ecosphere platform
+# Connectors Component in the Transport Layer of the oktoflow platform

 The Connectors Component provides bi-directional access to machines and already installed platforms.
 Therefore, we define a connector interface that can work with model-based and payload-based protocols, whereby model-based access